By Isaac Gómez

 For at least two decades, the women of Juárez, known as “the capital of murdered women,” have been disappearing along the bus route to and from the U.S.-owned maquiladoras where they work.
 Despite the dangers, the promise of opportunity and paid jobs forces them to make the trip along la ruta as they struggle to support their families.
 The play shifts back and forth through time following the story of two mothers, Yolanda and Marisela, as they fight to uncover the truth about their missing daughters.

 Contains mature content and discussion of violence against women.
+Some audiences may find content presented as part of this piece triggering.
+Suitable for audiences 17+.

 The world premiere of La Ruta was produced and presented at Steppenwolf Theatre Company, Chicago, IL;